escapin/ElectionManager/README.md

 `make devclean`.

-The election manager and the nginx sessions used to handle the election created can be started by:
+The election manager and the nginx sessions used to handle the elections created can be started by:

 ```
 ./run.sh